Most companies build their strategy by focussing on the latest market changes and dynamics and extrapolating their impact into the future.

-Amazon’s approach is both different and better.
-The leadership team have agreed the key themes that will not change in the midst of all the noise and turmoil of today’s business environment.
+Some companies take a different approach.
+Amazon’s leadership team, for example, have agreed the key themes that will not change in the midst of all the noise and turmoil of today’s business environment.
 For Amazon’s consumer business, they have identified three areas: range selection, low prices and fast delivery.

 - It creates organisation-wide focus for innovation.
 Amazon’s three themes are simple to understand for all in the organisation, and enables clarity of focus for radical innovation.

-- It enables true leadership and avoid defensiveness.
-It is common for market leaders to become victims of their success, seeking to defend their position.
+- It enables true leadership and avoids defensiveness.
 The Amazon team is prepared to take ongoing leadership decisions within these three areas.
 In this way they are continuing to stay ahead of their competitors and maintain a leadership position.

 So what’s the catch?
 Why don’t all companies follow this approach?
 There are three major consequences of this approach that executives and organisations need to come to terms with: